celtic426/blog/_posts/2020-01-11-save-local-file-nodejs.md

 await storage.setItem('name', 'myName');
 ```

-Running the commands above creates a file that looks like this:
+Running these commands creates a file that looks like this:

 ```json
 {